 The progress of the standardization of Building Information Modeling (BIM) has been the transversal theme of the Annual Infrastructure Conference, held in October in Singapore.
-Even though my Twitter account was practically hijacked with the hashtag #YII2017 in those days, here is a summary.
+Although my Twitter account was practically hijacked with the hashtag # YII2017 in those days, here is a summary.

 This time I have traveled from Nicaragua, where I have decided to live the next few years.
 Nothing less than 24 hours in the air; a trajectory Managua, San Salvador, Los Angeles, Taipei, Singapore, which, combined with the change of schedule against the rotating rotation of land, involves leaving on a Friday and arriving Sunday at noon.
 So I've had plenty of time to sleep, which is what comes in handy on a flight where the only amenities are movies and an internet mono device at least on the China Airlines flight.

-Singapore has been an unbeatable choice for the Conference, apart from having been accommodated at Marina Sands.
-The country is an admirable example if it goes with the intention of asking, exchanging and knowing how a nation of just 6 million inhabitants can become so prosperous after its independence in the late fifties.
-It takes a couple of hours to adapt to your "Singlish" version, to the operation of the transport system, to the cars with the rudder to the right and to that feeling that causes you to do things from the simplicity of the real estate transactions of Register to its impressive modeling cadastral survey of three dimensions.
+Singapore has been an unbeatable choice for the Conference, outside of being hosted at Marina Sands.
+The country is an admirable example if you go with the intention of asking, exchanging and learning how a nation of just 6 million people can become so prosperous after its independence in the late XNUMXs.
+It takes a couple of hours to adjust to their "Singlish" version, to how the transportation system works, to the cars with the steering wheel on the right and that feeling caused by how they do things from the simplicity of Registry real estate transactions to their impressive modeling three-dimensional cadastral.

 Walking through these streets made me relive projects I had only seen in other conferences, such as the bridge with the form of DNA structure, the structural design of the Marina towers or the vision of environmental sustainability of the urban frontier.